lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-If we want to visualize several variables, plot one by one may take some time.
-But there is an easier way if we make use of the facetting feature of ggplot2.
-We'll go over it more shortly, but to make use of facetting, we'll need our data in the long form.
+If we want to visualize several variables, plotting them one by one is less than ideal.
+There's an easier way though, by using ggplot facets.
+We'll go over facets soon, but first we need the data in the long form.

-Our data right now is currently in a wider format.
-Let's take a look at it by selecting a few variables.
-This wider data has variables as columns and the values that make up the cells of those columns.
+Our data right now is in the wider format.
+For this example, we'll keep only a couple variables.
+Wider data has individual variables as columns and those variables' values are the individual rows.

 ---
-## Convert to "longer" form using gather
+## Convert to "longer" form using gather from tidyr

 ```yaml
 type: "FullSlide"